 When procurement recognizes that the enterprise is part of a much larger system of players and forces, and accepts the role we can play in managing those dynamics, our work becomes far more complex.
 Fortunately, this complexity comes with a corresponding increase in potential for competitive advantage.

 Be sure to check out our entire blog series on The Procurement Maturity Curve covering savings, compliance and more.
-Along with many other procurement blog posts and resources, don’t miss Improving Supplier Management in the Age of Big Data.
+Along with many other procurement blog posts and resources, don’t miss CPO Rising: How Source-to-Settle Solutions Manage (and Leverage) Big Data – Spend Analysis.